happyboi93/happyboi93/README.md

 - 👋 Hi, I’m @happyboi93
 - 👀 I’m interested in becoming a full stack developer
-- 🌱 I’m currently learning javascript
+- 🌱 I’m done with  learning react and moving towards angular , i have a project on react which you can view from <a href='' >here</a>
 - 💞️ I’m looking to collaborate on every project and ideas u bring
 - 📫 How to reach me happyboi3000@gmail.com